mackka2k/text-file-splitter/README.md

 2. Run `dotnet build -c Release`
 3. The executable will be created in the `bin\Release\net9.0-windows` folder

+## Downloading the Executable

+You can download the latest compiled version of the application from the [Releases](https://github.com/mackka2k/Text-File-Splitter/releases) page.

 ## Testing

 To test the application: